amritsingh99/ajitagupta/README.md

 ### Hi there 👋 and welcome to my GitHub

-Personal growth is defined as a process of improving your awareness and developing your ideal identity.
-Maximizing your talents and potential.
-Making chances to your life and mindset that will help you achieve your most important goals and live a life that is as enjoyable and fulfilling as possible.
+Personal growth is defined as a process of improving one's awareness and developing one's ideal identity.
+Maximizing our talents and potential.
+Making changes to our life and mindset that will help us achieve our most important goals and live a life that is as enjoyable and fulfilling as possible.

 Hello - I am Ajita Gupta and I am about to share with you a few secrets that you can use to enhance your personal growth.
-If you wish to achieve anything worthwhile in your personal and career life you must become a worthwhile person in your own self development.
-Like most of things in life though, personal growth is something that has to be worked for.
-There are many ways to go about continuing and accelerating your personal growth.
+Like most things in life though, personal growth is something that has to be worked for.
+There are many ways to go about continuing and accelerating personal growth.
 The majority of it comes from pushing your boundaries and expanding your horizons.
-In this GitHub we embark on a new adventure by stepping out of our comfort zone and trying new things that can hone you into a better person, more capable and open to the wisdom and lessons that other people have to offer.
+In this GitHub we embark on a new adventure by stepping out of our comfort zones and trying new things that will hone us into a better person, more capable and open to the wisdom and lessons that other people have to offer.

 1. [Motivation for Everybody](https://github.com/ajitagupta/motivationforeverybody)
 2. [Bridging the Soft Skills Gap](https://github.com/ajitagupta/bridgingthesoftskillsgap)